Phone device tests male fertility with 98% accuracy

 Story highlights

-- Male infertility is estimated to play a role with up to 50% of couples worldwide who are infertile
+- Male infertility is estimated to play a role in up to 50% of infertile couples worldwide

-- The new technology measures sperm concentration and motility using a phone's camera
+- The new device measures sperm concentration and motility using a phone's camera

 (CNN)A new smartphone attachment can evaluate a man's semen and determine his level of fertility with up to 98% accuracy, a new study has showed.